MrNothing/AI-Blocks/README.md

 <img src="https://raw.githubusercontent.com/MrNothing/AI-Blocks/master/sc4.png" width="700">

 The concept of AI-Blocs is to have a simple scene with draggable objects that have scripts attached to them.
-The models can be exported to a standalone script that runs on Tensorflow.
+The model can be run directly on the editor or exported to a standalone script that runs on Tensorflow.

 <img src="https://raw.githubusercontent.com/MrNothing/AI-Blocks/master/sc2.png" width="500">